-Pour overs with a stainless steel filter produce more of French press taste whereas, paper filters are more like that of auto-drip machines.
-In general, pour over coffee makers produce a smooth tasting coffee whereas a French press makes a bold and rich flavor.
+Pour overs with a stainless-steel filter produce more of French press taste whereas, paper filters are more like that of auto-drip machines.
+In general, pour over coffee makers produce a smooth tasting coffee whereas a French press makes a bold and rich flavour.

-Check out our beautiful collection of pour over coffee makers.
+Check out our collection of pour over coffee makers.